 - Click on Settings > Channel > Advanced Settings

-- Scroll down to subscribe count and untick the check box that says: “Display the number of people subscribed to my channel.”
+- Scroll down to subscriber count and untick the check box that says: “Display the number of people subscribed to my channel.”

 - Hit the Save button to save the changes

-After finishing all the steps, you and your viewers can’t see the subscriber count on the YouTube channel.
+After finishing all the steps, your viewers won’t see the subscriber count on your YouTube channel.

 We mentioned before that you could use the hide subscribers feature when you have low subscribers, but once you hide them, when is the best time to unhide subscribers and show them again?
 A good time to show your subscribers again is when you reach 1,000 subscribers.
 The reason is that 1,000 subscribers are the minimum number needed to join the YouTube Partners Program.
 As a strategy, hide your subscribers, and when you reach 1,000 subscribers, you show them again and keep growing your channel.